nikunj-copypress/copypress-rest-api/readme.txt

 - Allows attaching images to posts via URLs.

 ### Endpoints
+1. `/copypress-api/v1/login` - Login with username and password to get a JWT token.
+   - Request Body:
+   - `username` (string): WordPress username
+   - `password` (string): WordPress password

-1. `POST /copypress-api/v1/posts` - Create a new post.
+2. `POST /copypress-api/v1/posts` - Create a new post.
    - Request Body:
      - `title` (string): The title of the post.
      - `content` (string): The content of the post.